nitamoolefhile20/Machine-Learning-projects/Customer Churn Prediction Project/README.md

 ---

-## 🔍 Key Insights
+## Key Insights

 - Roughly **41.92%** of customers in the test_data are predicted to churn
-- Customers were segmented into risk levels: **Low, Medium, High and Critical**
-- Top drivers of churn identified in terms of feature importances include PrizmCode, Occupation, customer service interactions (MadeCallToRetentionTeam and CustomerSupportCalls), Credit rating.
+- The RFM analysis showed that majority of the customers are loyal customers with also a significant fraction of those who we have already lost or are about to lose.
+- Majority of the customers have a good credit score and also coming from a good income group.
--Most of the customers have a Credit rating between 1-3, and customers with a credit rating in that range are most likely churn as compared to those with a credit rating of 5+
+- Customers were segmented into churn risk levels: **Low, Medium, High and Critical** -Most of the customers have a Credit rating between 1-3, and customers with a credit rating in that range are most likely churn as compared to those with a credit rating of 5+
--Only 1,745 customers called retention vs 49,302 who didn't and 45% oof those who did churned, compared to the 28.2% of those who called but did not churned, which goes to show that customers who make calls to the retention team are most likely to churn.
+-Customers which normally make calls to the retention teams often indicate dissatisfaction or disapproval of a particular service, and those are the customers that normally attrition.
+- Top drivers of churn identified in terms of feature importances include duration of current device, duration of customer, monthly minutes, customer service interactions (MadeCallToRetentionTeam and CustomerSupportCalls), Credit rating.
 ---

-## 🗂️ Project Structure
+## Project Structure

 ```
 ├── train.csv